hernerd/GVSU-CIS350-HFCpp/README.md

 ## Run Instructions
 * Open favorite IDE (our team used Visual Studio Code and Pycharm)
-* Run the program and start playing!
+* Run the main program and start playing!